#1. Head Too High

 Drill:

-One arm drill with focus on finish
+One Arm with focus on finish

 Kick board held between legs, tap it on finish as you swim